pleavitt/calculator/README.md

 ## Known bugs

-- Doing operations with the results of zero and one parameter operations results in unexpected behaviour
+- Doing operations with the results of pi, log and sqrt operations results in unexpected behaviour

 ## TODO
 - Separate application into multiple components.